Developmental coordination disorder: Prevalence

 The exact proportion of people with the disorder is unknown since the disorder can be difficult to detect due to a lack of specific laboratory tests, thus making diagnosis of the condition one of elimination of all other possible causes/diseases.
-Approximately 5–10% of children and adults are affected by this condition. and approximately 2% are severely affected.
+Approximately 5–10% of children and adults are affected by this condition, and approximately 2% are severely affected.

 Although dyspraxia affects roughly 10% of children and 5% of adults (Blank et al., 2019), the notion that individuals with dyspraxia 'outgrow' it, is misleading.
-While motor skills may improve with development and targeted interventions, dyspraxia itself is understood as a lifelong neurodivergence that has its onset in early childhood.
+While motor skills may improve with development and targeted interventions, dyspraxia itself is understood as a lifelong condition that has its onset in early childhood.
 The observed reduction in prevalence in adulthood likely reflects improved coping strategies, environmental adaptations, and potentially a lessening of the most overt motor difficulties in some individuals, rather than indicating a complete disappearance of the underlying neurological differences.

 DCD is a lifelong neurological condition that is expected to be as common in males as it is in females.
 Currently however, the diagnosis criteria favour males which results in over 80% of males being diagnosed before the age of 16 compared to only 22% for females.